Cpstrommen/VQGAN-CLIP/README.md

 A repo for running VQGAN+CLIP locally.
 This started out as a Katherine Crowson VQGAN+CLIP derived Google colab notebook, and further derived from a project to run the notebook locally using Anaconda for Python found [in this repository](https://github.com/nerdyrodent/VQGAN-CLIP)

+This project aims to provide compatibility for arm64-based systems and allow for testing of maching learning workloads across processor architectures.

 ## Hardware and OS Requirements

 This project is only tested on an AMD-based x86-64 system (should not differ for Intel processors) and a Raspberry Pi 3B+.
 With more interest, it may be tested for Apple Silicon-based systems.